 Students should register for HST.ThG during any term in which they are conducting research towards their thesis.
-Regardless of year in program students registered for HST.ThG in a regular term (fall or spring) must meet with their supervisor and complete the Semi-Annual PhD Student Progress Review Form to receive credit.
+Regardless of their year in the program, students registered for HST.ThG in a regular term (fall or spring) must meet with their research advisor and complete the Semi-Annual PhD Student Progress Review Form to receive credit.